GetSure

 American Amicable gives you the best rates if you are a cigar smoker.
 As you can see, the rates are significantly lower than typical smoker rates.

 For the $10,000 coverage, the cost of the policy increases as the policyholder ages.
-For example, a 50-year-old male non-smoker will pay $30 per month for coverage, while an 85-year-old male non-smoker will pay $209 per month for the same coverage.
+For example, a 50-year-old male non-smoker will pay $30 monthly for coverage, while an 85-year-old will pay $209 for the same coverage.
 Female non-smokers generally pay lower rates than male non-smokers of all ages.

 Cigar Smoking Underwriting Criteria for Insurance Companies